 November 20, 2014

-Former lawyer turned chef Rafael Osterling opened Rafael in 2000 and has been serving modern Peruvian food ever since.
+A former lawyer, Chef Rafael Osterling opened Rafael in 2000 and has been serving modern Peruvian cuisine ever since.
+Rafael ranked #19 in Latin America for 2024.

 Isolina Taberna Peruana